tomjoht/tomjoht.github.io/pages/general/contact.md

 * Invitations for SEO services for my site
 * Outreach from recruiters trying to fill contract roles at companies

 Although you can use the contact form below, note that you can also direct message me on Twitter [@tomjohnson](https://twitter.com/tomjohnson).
-I like Twitter because it encourages succinct communication.
+Allow for 1-2 days for me to get back to you, as my inbox is a constant stream of incoming messages.

 <div style="margin-bottom:15px; padding-bottom:10px;">
 <div id="wufoo-mlxbnfd14yabfn">